promotional bannermobile promotional banner

 Credits

-Three main features of this mod took heavy inspiration from Pathwright, a recent pathfinding optimization for Minecraft 26.1.2 mod, specifically the Path Result Caching, Urgency Bypass and Pathfinding LOD which are also implemented here.
+This mod took heavy inspiration from Pathwright, a recent pathfinding optimization for Minecraft 26.1.2 mod.

 The Path finder Team